AlexDralur/quiz-project-2/README.md

     No issues were noted upon project completion.
 ​
 * Functionality -
-    * All the links on the navigation bar redirect to the correct sections of the page in a smooth transition.
+    * All the buttons throughout the areas of the page redirects the user to the relevant section.
-    * Each image of the services section, when hovered on big screens, have an hoover effect.
-    * In the form section, the name, email (inputs) and textarea are required if the user decides to send a message.
+    * The topscores are updated automatically when the user registers their score.
 ​
 * Validators